Google isn't just for the "big kids."

 But here's the thing - these barriers can be overcome.

-I created this course to give you tips and advice for using technology in your K-5 classroom.
+I created this course to give you tips and advice for using technology in your PK-5 classroom.
 Together we'll explore ideas and strategies that you can begin using immediately!

-This course is divided into five lessons that will help you unlock the potential of the Chromebooks in your classroom.
+This course is divided into five lessons that will help you unlock the potential of the technology you have in your classroom.
 Many of these techniques will support things that you are already doing!

 You will be working direcly with me, John Sowash, during this course.
 I am a Google Certified Educator and Trainer as well as the author of the #1 selling book on the use of Chromebooks in the classroom.